Hubs-Foundation/policies-procedures-guidelines-public/issue-triage-guidelines.md

+# Issue Triage Guidelines
+_For Hubs Foundation (Volunteer) Staff_

 *General Principle: Issues exist to help us, not for the sake of process.*

 ## Linking

-The description or title of a Pull Request that is expected to completely deal with an Issue should include "fixes" followed by the Issue number.
+The description or title of a Pull Request that is expected to completely deal with an Issue should be edited to include "fixes" followed by the Issue number.
 For example, "Fixes #42".
-The Issue will be automatically closed when the PR is merged.
+The Issue will then be automatically closed when the PR is merged.
-A Pull Request that partially addresses an Issue or might help with an Issue, should include the Issue number (but not after "fixes").
+A Pull Request that partially addresses an Issue or might help with an Issue, should be edited to include the Issue number (but not after "fixes").
 For example, "Should help with #69".
-If a Pull Request is created, but there is no existing Issue, no Issue should be created, unless that adds value.
+If a Pull Request is created, but there is no existing Issue and the PR is one of several approaches to solving the Issue, ask the PR author to create an Issue documenting the problem.

 When an Issue has been completely dealt with, it should be closed with an explanatory message.
 The message should include the Pull Request number, if it was fixed by a PR.